Royal Palace of Cambodia: Khemarin Palace

 The Khemarin Palace is the common English name for a building called in Khmer Khemarin Moha Prasat (ខេមរិន្ត្រមហាប្រាសាទ; meaning "the Palace of the Khmer King").
 It is used as an official residence of the King of Cambodia.
 This compound is separated from other buildings by a small wall and is located to the right of the Throne Hall.
 The main building is topped with a single spired prang.

 Other structures

-Other structures include, Hor Samran Phirun, Hor Samrith Phimean, Damnak Chan, Phochani Pavilion (dance hall), Serey Monkol Pavilion (royal conference hall), King Jayavarman VII Pavilion, Vihear Suor, a royal chapel built as a votive chapel of Wat Vihear Suor, Villa Kantha Bopha, Villa Chumpou, Villa Sahametrei, and some less significant buildings in an area closed to the public.
+Other structures include, Hor Samran Phirun, Hor Samrith Phimean, Damnak Chan, Phochani Pavilion (dance hall), Serey Monkol Pavilion (royal conference hall), King Jayavarman VII Pavilion, Vihear Suor, a royal chapel built as a votive chapel of Wat Vihear Suor, Villa Kantha Bopha, Villa Chumpou, Villa Sahametrei, royal gardens, and some less significant buildings in an area closed to the public.